denzelrenner/LIFE4136-Group1-Rotation2/README.md

 ### g46214 Tetraploids

-To first load the tetraploid g46214 protein into PyMOL and colour the whole protein by hydrophibicity you need to enter the commands below into the PyMOL command line.
+To get good images for the g46214 tetraploid protein, we first load the protein into PyMOL and colour it by hydrophibicity.
+To do this you need to enter the commands below into the PyMOL command line:

 ```bash
 load ~/g46214_modelling_output/your_alphafold_tetraploid_output_directory/your_rank_001_tetraploid.pdb, tetraploid_g46214